Boeing 767-200 Moulds in 1:400 Scale

 Gemini introduced their 767-200 mould just as the type began to drift out of mainline service but that doesn't stop it from being an excellent moulding, albeit one with a seam around the wing/fuselage fairing.
 The vertical stabiliser is part of the fuselage on this mould so there are no join gaps like with the Dragon however the nosegear leg is simpler than the Dragon and doesn't have the correct shaping.

 The nosegear in the pre-rolling wheels versions is also where the biggest issue is.
 On quite a few models the nosewheels don't touch the ground.
 You can see it below in the AA, USAir and US Airways examples.
 This was remedied in 2010 when JC Wings added rolling gears to the mould, however only a handful of models have been produced since then.
-I own one - the UTAir version from JC Wings.
-As you can see at present JC has not added aerials to the mould but I wouldn't be totally surprised if they eventually did seeing as they have to the much inferior Gemini 737-200.
+The last Gemini release was in 2013 but since then JC Wings have made 10 models.
+Aerials were added to the mould in 2017 after the release of the below UTAir example, which did get the updated rolling gear.

 Aeroclassics (2018-Present)

-The appearance of an Aeroclassics 767-200 came rather out of the blue but has proven most welcome, even if there have been a few minor hiccups along the way.
-Obviously the mould doesn't come with aerials, since Aeroclassics don't believe in them in 1:400 scale, but otherwise the mould is pretty good.
+The appearance of an Aeroclassics 767-200 came rather out of the blue, but has proven most welcome, even if there have been a few minor hiccups along the way.
+Obviously the mould doesn't come with aerials, since Aeroclassics don't believe in them in 1:400 scale, but otherwise the mould is decent, if not spectacular.

 The fuselage shape is excellent especially at the nose and tailcone.
 The blunt rounded nose of the 767 is re-created well and I can’t fault the tail region either.
 In fact one of the nicest parts is the vertical stabilizer itself, which has a deep and effective rudder line rendering extra printing unnecessary.